SysKitTeam/docs-point/point-collaborators/reporting/syskit-glossary-icons.md

 When browsing through reports or Overviews for your workspaces, a few icons repeat and can help you get the most out of your search.

-Below you will find a list and explanation for those icons, numbered and correlating to the included image.
+Below, you will find a list and explanation for those icons, numbered and correlating to the included image.

 * **Column filter (1)** - filter the selected column by selecting specific data from the available list
 * **Column chooser (2)** - you can select which metadata columns will show in your report or view